FortuneNnah/FortuneNnah/README.md

 ---

 Welcome to my GitHub!
 I'm a web developer passionate about building clean, user-friendly, and responsive websites & web apps.
-I love turning ideas into functional digital experiences using code, creativity, and a touch of caffeine ☕.
+I love turning ideas into functional digital experiences using codes.

 ---